 There are currently no topics for this game.

-, the Avatar must turn all four planes of existence upside down by destroying the Titans of each plane, in order to escape.
-Many fans believed that this storyline ran counter to the spirit of the Avatar and the entire Ultima
+PlotIn the previous games, Avatar is rated mainly on compassion and doing good deeds.
+In Ultima VIII, the Avatar must turn all four planes of existence upside down by destroying the Titans of each plane, in order to escape.
+Many fans believed that this storyline ran counter to the spirit of the Avatar and the entire Ultima series.

 - Like Ultima VII, the game contains a reference hinting at the mighty corporate power of Electronic Arts.
 In Mythran's abode, a magical, morphing object appears, which continuously changes shape between cube, sphere and tetrahedron, and labeled differently during each change.
 These are the items the former EA logo was made out of.

 When double-clicking the item, the avatar kneel and says: "I have not the strength, nor the wisdom to master such power... but one day I shall!".
 Obviously, Richard Garriott was behind this.

 - Check out the graves on the graveyard - on one of them there is the following epitaph: "Here lies Arnold.
 Hasta la vista baby!"
 An obvious reference to the movie Terminator 2.

 Release historyAt least in Europe, there were two different releases of the CD-ROM edition (not counting the budget releases).
 The first one came in the same box as the floppy disk release, with a "CD-ROM" sticker added to distinguish it from the floppy-based version.
 It included the speech pack, but was the same otherwise.